Centrality dependence of chemical freeze-out parameters and strangeness equilibration in RHIC and LHC energies: Summary and conclusion

 \section{Summary and conclusion}

 The equilibration of the system created in a heavy-ion collision should strongly depend on the system size and number of participants.
 A comparison among the chemical freeze-out conditions of high and low multiplicity $A$-$A$ collisions may shed light in that direction.
-In this study, we have tried to explore the freeze-out parameters of various centrality bins of $A$-$A$ collision for LHC (2.76 TeV), RHIC (200 GeV, 130 GeV, 62.4 GeV) and BES (39 GeV, 27 GeV, 19.6 GeV, 11.5 GeV, and 7.7 GeV).
-We have applied a conserved charge-dependent freeze-out parameterization procedure to extract temperature and chemical potentials.
+Instead of the general $\chi^2$ minimization, a conserved charge-dependent parametrization process has been adopted, utilizing the mid-rapidity yield of the pion, kaon, proton to explore the freeze-out parameters of various centrality bins of $A$-$A$ collision for LHC (2.76 TeV), RHIC (200 GeV, 130 GeV, 62.4 GeV) and RHIC-BES (39 GeV, 27 GeV, 19.6 GeV, 14.5 GeV, 11.5 GeV, and 7.7 GeV).
 We have incorporated a strangeness suppression factor ($\gamma_S$) to estimate the possible non-equilibrium in strange hadrons in the peripheral collisions.
 We have discussed the variation of these chemical freeze-out parameters with both centrality and collision energy.